carlsmith/coffeeshop/scripts/main.coffee.md

 ## General Keybindings

-These are all the keybindings for outside of the slate and editor.
+These is where all the keybindings for outside of the slate and editor live.
+A few of the common character codes are assigned to names for readability.

+    [tabKey, enterKey, dotKey] = [9, 13, 190]

+This is a little helper that tests whether the Meta key was active.

+    modifiedKey = (event) ->

+        (event.ctrlKey and not mac) or (event.metaKey and mac)

 This function handles keydown events in the description div, giving the div its keybindings.

     $descriptionDiv.bind "keydown", (event) ->

-        if event.which is 9 or event.which is 13
+        if event.which is tabKey or event.which is enterKey

             do event.preventDefault
             return do editor.focus

-        return unless (event.ctrlKey and not mac) or (event.metaKey and mac)
+        return unless modifiedKey event

-        if event.which is 190
+        if event.which is dotKey

             do event.preventDefault
-            return do slate.focus
+            do slate.focus

-        if do String.fromCharCode(event.which).toLowerCase is "s"
+        else if do String.fromCharCode(event.which).toLowerCase is "s"

             do event.preventDefault
             do editor.set

 This handles keydown events outside of the slate and editor, making
-<kbd>Meta.Dot</kbd> work everywhere.
+<kbd>Meta.Dot</kbd> focus the slate from anywhere.

     jQuery("body").bind "keydown", (event) ->

-        return unless (event.ctrlKey and not mac) or (event.metaKey and mac) return unless event.which is 190
+        return unless (event.which is dotKey and modifiedKey event)

         do event.preventDefault
         do clock.scrollIntoView